Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 **Camera Preview**

-- **Android**: Android uses browser supported fullScreen mode for camera preview.
-User can exit out of this fullscreen mode.
-Acuant recommends hiding all visual elements on page while camera is shown.
+- **Android**: Android uses browser-supported fullScreen mode for camera preview.
+Users can exit out of this fullscreen mode.
+Acuant recommends hiding all visual elements on the page while the camera is shown.
 - **iOS**: iOS will fill the width of the screen with the camera preview, typically with some unfilled space at the top and bottom (iOS cameras tend to display in 4:3, whereas screens tend to display in widescreen).
-Therefore, some elements of the page might be visible.
+Therefore, some elements of the page might still be visible.
 Acuant recommends hiding all visual elements and optionally adding some background elements as otherwise the background will be white.

 **Tap to Capture**